 Link to John Gardner's book on Amazon.

-This is Episode 9 and the final episode of my discussion of John Gardner's often overlooked, but important and timely treatise "On Moral Fiction."...
+This is Episode 5 of a 9-episode discussion of John Gardner's often overlooked, but important and timely treatise "On Moral Fiction."
+On Moral Fiction...